ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

 optinbutton: "Sign up now!"
 ---

-## ExternalDNS

 [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) is a relatively new [Kubernetes Incubator](https://github.com/kubernetes/community/blob/master/incubator.md) project that makes [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Services](https://kubernetes.io/docs/concepts/services-networking/ingress/) available via DNS.
 It currently supports AWS [Route 53](https://aws.amazon.com/route53/) and [Google Cloud DNS](https://cloud.google.com/dns/).
-There are several similar tools available like [route53-kubernetes](https://github.com/wearemolecule/route53-kubernetes), [Mate](https://github.com/zalando-incubator/mate), and the [DNS controller](https://github.com/kubernetes/kops/tree/master/dns-controller) from [Kops](https://github.com/kubernetes/kops) with varying features and capabilities.
+There are several similar tools available with varying features and capabilities like [route53-kubernetes](https://github.com/wearemolecule/route53-kubernetes), [Mate](https://github.com/zalando-incubator/mate), and the [DNS controller](https://github.com/kubernetes/kops/tree/master/dns-controller) from [Kops](https://github.com/kubernetes/kops).
 While it is not there yet, the goal is for ExternalDNS to include all of the functionality of the other options by 1.0.

+In this post, we will use ExternalDNS to automatically create DNS records for Ingress resources on AWS.

 ## Deploying the Ingress Controller